Iulia-Calota/Iulia-Calota/README.md

 - LinkedIn Learning: Software Testing Foundations: Test Techniques, Transitioning from Manual to Automation
 - Udemy: Manual and Automation Testing with Agile, Selenium, SQL, JIRA, Postman, Graph
 - ISTQB Foundation Level Certification: Focused on rigorous preparation and practical knowledge

-- Learning Automation with Java Script 🪴: Began August 2024, expanding my skill set to include automation project API.
+- August 2024, expanding my skill set to include automation project API with JavaScript.

 💡 My Philosophy
 "Your mind is for having ideas, not for holding them." – David Allen